RogerSelwyn/mqtt_discoverystream_ha/README.md

 * Discovery messages will be published to the `discovery_topic` when `publish_discovery` is enabled.
 * State messages will be sent to the `base_topic`.
 * Commands from entities at the slave site will be subscribed to on the `command_topic`.
-* Last Will and Testament messages from the slave site will be subscribed to on the `lwt_topic`, which must end in `/status`. `/status` will be added to the topic if missing.
+* Last Will and Testament messages from the slave site will be subscribed to on the `birth_topic`, which must end in `/status`. `/status` will be added to the topic if missing.

 ## Discovery of entities and Publication of states

 Discovery and state messages will be published under 4 situations:
 1. Completion of Home Assistant startup
-1. Connection of slave broker and receipt of `online` message at the `lwt_topic`
+1. Connection of slave broker and receipt of `online` message at the `birth_topic`
 1. Initiation of `publish_discovery_state` service
 1. First change of state of an entity, where none of the first 3 items has occurred